apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 }
 ```

-When you add a `length` test, the check validates if the response contains the expected number of characters for the property "description".
+When you add a `length` test, the check validates if the response contains the expected number of characters/array items for the defined key.

 `length` example:
 ```js